PhD (University of British Columbia), 2012

 Directions to office:

 Laura’s research explores various facets of the history of refugees and humanitarianism.
 She is especially interested in questions relating to settler colonialism, human rights and race.
-Her current SSHRC-funded research explores the history of sanctuary in Canada from Confederation to the present, with a view to building towards a larger translocal history of sanctuary among white settler societies.
+Her current SSHRC-funded research explores the history of sanctuary in Canada from the 17th century to the present, with a focus on post-Confederation sanctuary practices among a variety of religious and secular communities.
+Her plan is to eventually build towards a larger translocal history of sanctuary among white settler societies.

 A native of Quebec’s Eastern Townships, Laura rambled off along a series of different paths, including a teaching gig in Japan and a stint as an archivist at Library and Archives Canada, before making a return to academic life in 2007.
-She completed her PhD in History at the University of British Columbia in 2012 and spent the following year with the History Department at Columbia University as a SSHRC Postdoctoral Fellow.
+She completed her PhD in History at the University of British Columbia in 2012 with support from SSHRC and the Trudeau Foundation and spent the following year with the History Department at Columbia University as a SSHRC Postdoctoral Fellow.

-Laura is the author of Elusive Refuge: Chinese Migrants in the Cold War (Harvard University Press, 2016), which considers the history of migration and resettlement for Chinese refugees to the white settler societies of the United States, Canada, Australia, New Zealand and South Africa.
-She is also the author of a number of articles related to photography and Chinese exclusion in New Zealand, humanitarian relief efforts in colonial Hong Kong in the 1950s and the history of the international refugee regime.
+Laura is the author of Elusive Refuge: Chinese Migrants in the Cold War (Harvard University Press, 2016), which documents the experience of Chinese migrants during the cold war and the politics of exclusion and humanitarianism among the white settler societies of the United States, Canada, Australia, New Zealand and South Africa.
+Elusive Refuge was recognized with the Association of Asian American Studies’ Best Book in the Social Sciences for 2018, the Chinese Canadian Historical Society’s Ed Wickberg Prize and the 2016 Mershon Center Furniss Book Award.
+In addition to this major work, Laura is the author of a number of articles related to the history of migration and humanitarianism.
 She has published widely, including in Photography and Culture, Social History / Histoire Sociale, the Journal of Refugee Studies, the Canadian Historical Review, the Journal of the Canadian Historical Association and the Urban History Review.
-She is currently at work on a co-edited volume, Dominion of Race: Rethinking Canada’s International History, in which she authors a history of Canada’s ambivalent relationship to the international refugee regime.
-She is also a co-investigatory in the Landscapes of Injustice project on the history of Japanese Canadian property dispossession in the Second World War.
+She is also co-editor of the Dominion of Race: Rethinking Canada’s International History, in which she also authored a history of Canada’s ambivalent relationship to the international refugee regime.
+In a related vein, she is a co-investigator with the Landscapes of Injustice project on the history of Japanese Canadian property dispossession in the Second World War.

 As someone who cares deeply about the political implications of the historical craft, particularly as they relate to contemporary events, Laura has also contributed a number of comment pieces to the Globe and Mail, the National Post and www.activehistory.ca.